Image

 Scholarships

-The Department of Music awards scholarships to music majors based on auditions.
-Incoming freshmen will be considered for scholarships if they audition at one of the scheduled dates listed or by special arrangement prior to the final audition date.
+The Department of Music awards scholarships to music majors based on live auditions.
+Incoming freshmen will be considered for scholarships if they audition at one of the scheduled dates in February or March, or by special arrangement prior to the March audition date.

-Continuing NMU students apply in writing for renewal of scholarships.
+Continuing NMU students are automatically under consideration for scholarships.
 Scholarship recommendations are made in early April and letters are mailed to students by mid-April.
 Students must confirm acceptance of scholarships.

 There are several different types of scholarships available for music majors and non-majors at NMU—see the scholarship chart below.